-Clients are now required to fill out a Booking Note, a brief 1 to 2 sentences that details what a person seeking support expects to happen during their Hireup booking.
+Clients are required to fill out a Booking Note, a brief 1 to 2 sentences detailing what they expect to happen during their Hireup booking.

 Before the Booking

 Before accepting a booking, see what the Client expects to happen by reading the Booking Note.

 - Assess if your skills match the tasks outlined and (if it’s a yes),